-MCD OUTCOME COMPONENT SCHOOL PLAN intervention case manager or another trained special education teacher will conduct a formal functional behavioral assessment or functional analysis assessment with the permission of the parent.
+MCD OUTCOME COMPONENT SCHOOL PLAN assessment or functional analysis assessment with the permission of the parent.
 If the student has an IEP, an IEP meeting will be called to amend or add a behavior support plan consistent with the finding of the functional behavior assessment or functional analysis.
 If the student does not have an IEP, the school wide positive behavioral support team will convene to discuss the findings of the functional behavioral assessment or Functional Analysis Assessment in order to create a behavior support plan and/or contract with the appropriate supports to address the student's needs.
 Outcomes 5, 17 and 18 LAUSD Board Policy Discipline Foundations Plan and Behavior Support Discipline Students will learn how to be safe, be responsible, and be respectful.
 Our staff will actively participate in the monitoring, correcting, and reinforcing of positive behavior.
 Students who are following rules will be recognized in monthly student of the month assemblies.
 Students will be recognized for attendance, GPA, and most improved.
 The School Wide Positive Behavioral System team will include an administrator, general educator, special educator, classified representative, support staff, parent, and student.
 They will meet monthly on the first Tuesday of every month at the end of the school day and review suspension, referral, and teacher reports to assess the success of the positive behavioral support plan.
 One of the members will be the designated secretary and will take minutes of all meetings.
 The minutes will be filed and maintained by the administrator.
 The rules will be posted in all common areas, included in the school registration letter, and posted in every classroom.
-The rules will be explicitly taught at the beginning of the school year during advisory.
-Teachers will refer students to the SWPBS team using a referral form designed by the SWPBS team.
+The rules will be explicitly taught at the beginning of the SWPBS team.
 The SWPBS team will communicate with the community at monthly parent meetings held at the parent center.
 Intervention Tier 1 Students will receive tier 1 support and instruction in their advisory classes.
 Their advisory teacher will teach and reinforce class rules and expectations.
 Students will be recognized for following school rules and procedures through a student of the month procedure.
 The advisory teacher will select a model student who exemplifies the values and beliefs of the school, who has made substantial improvement in grades, attendance, or behavior, or who went above and beyond the responsibility of being a peer mentor.
 Teachers will also design classroom expectations and rules that are consistent with the school rules and expectations.
-Teachers will regularly reinforce positive behavior through positive praise and encouragement.
-Our goal is to catch students being good recognize students for doing the right
+Teachers will also design classroom expectations through positive praise and encouragement.
+Our goal is to catch students being good recognize students for doing the right and beyond the responsibility of being a peer mentor.
+Teachers will also design classroom expectations and rules tha are consistent with the school rules and expectations.
+Teachers will regularly reinforce positive behavior through